SMS opt in – why SMS consent is important

 SMS opt-out

+Opt-out is the reverse of opt-in.
+It means unsubscribing from a company's mailing list via SMS or OTT messaging channels.
 Sooner or later, subscribers may lose interest in your business.
 Empower your customers with the possibility to manage their preferences.
-Tell your users how to opt-out directly in the form or in each text message you send.
+Tell your users how to opt out directly in the form or in each text message you send.
 Usually, brands give a shortcode to cancel the subscription, like QUIT, OPT-OUT, UNSUBSCRIBE, CANCEL or STOP.
-It’s a win-win and enables you to maintain self-cleaning of your subscriber list.
+It's a win-win and enables you to maintain self-cleaning of your subscriber list.

 More tips and tricks

-Include the “Phone number” field in your registration form But don’t make it an obligatory filed; otherwise, users may abandon the registration.
-Be ready to tell what subscribers will receive by email and what they will receive via text messages — but don’t send the same offers in both channels.
+But don’t make it an obligatory field; otherwise, users may abandon the registration.
+Be ready to tell what subscribers will receive by email and what they will receive via text messages – but don’t send the same offers in both channels.

 Integrate SMS opt-in with other marketing channels for example social media Integrate SMS opt-in with other marketing channels for example social media.
 Find out which channel your target audience prefers and place an attractive SMS opt-in on this channel.
 Social media is an excellent place to start due to its broad outreach.